Easy 2 Ingredient Lemon Salt

 What type of lemons do you use in the salt?

 Meyer lemons are my first choice because they are a bit milder than Eureka lemons.
-Meyer lemons are a hybrid of mandarin orange and a lemon making them sweeter with a floral aroma.
+Meyer lemons are a hybrid of mandarin orange and a lemon, making them sweeter with a floral aroma.

 Eureka lemons are the most common type of lemon found in most grocery stores.
-They are perfectly fine to use and actually have a much stronger lemon flavor.
+They are perfectly fine to use and have a much stronger lemon flavor.
 I used Eureka for this recipe.

 Can I substitute table salt for sea salt?